mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 }
 ```

-Hooks might be confusing to wrap your head around at first, so let me explain where you use these values.
+Let me explain where you use these values so it makes more sense.

-1. The `locals` value is available in page endpoints
+The `locals` value is available in page endpoints.

 ```ts:example.ts showLineNumbers
 export const get = async ({ locals }) => {